Overview of Linking, Deep Links, Android App Links, and iOS Universal Links

 • Linking to other apps from your app (outgoing links)

-Tip: We recommend using Development builds to test your app's linking strategies instead of Expo Go.
+Tip: Support for incoming links in Expo Go is limited.
+We recommend using Development builds to test your app's linking strategies.

 Universal linking